 Extra Coverage Contribution

-Extra Coverage Contribution shall also be calculated in the Rule / Rating Engine for both Tariff Contribution and De-Tariff Contribution
+Extra Coverage Contribution shall also be calculated in the Rules and Rating Engine for both Tariff Contribution and De-Tariff Contribution

-For the Extra Coverages received from the front end system, Rule / Rating Engine shall compute the Extra Coverage Contribution.
+For the Extra Coverages received from the front end system, Rules and Rating Engine shall compute the Extra Coverage Contribution.

 Refer the attached excel file for Extra Coverage Formulas

+PRIVATE HIRE CAR ENDORSEMENT (E-Hailing Endorsement) Contribution shall be calculated in the Rules and Rating Engine for Full Year and non-annual.

 Rounding off